This post may contain affiliate links. See our affiliate disclaimer here.

 This was a much tougher question when we were first getting started.

-First of all, I had to do a lot of research to better understand the difference between fifth wheels, motorhomes, truck campers, pull-behinds, etc. Ultimately, we made our choice on motorhome because we liked the idea of having our vehicle and home be all in one.
-We enjoy being able to walk to the back and use the restroom or make food, without having to leave our vehicle while we’re traveling.
+First of all, I had to do a lot of research to better understand the difference between fifth wheels, motorhomes, truck campers, pull-behinds, etc. Ultimately, we chose motorhome because we liked the idea of having our vehicle and home all in one.
+We enjoy being able to walk to the back and use the restroom or make food without having to leave our vehicle while we’re traveling.
 And we didn’t want to buy a truck to tow a trailer with.

 We also like the desk that flips over the passenger seat so that we can work while on the road.